weilern1121/ATD-ass3-React_Redux_Restaurant/README.md

 ## SCHEMAS:
-defined in src/server/model , mongoose.Schema typed.
+* defined in src/server/model , mongoose.Schema typed. <br>
-		- app, fields:
+* app, fields:
 	- tags
-		- restaurant, fields:
+* restaurant, fields:
 	- name
 	- location
 	- average
 	- reviews: (array such as every object in the array is a review):
 		- username
 		- bathroomRate
 		- cleanRate
 		- staffRate
 		- driveRate
 		- deliveryRate
 		- foodRate
 		- pic
 		- date
-		- user, fields:
+* user, fields:
 	- name
 	- location
 	- pic

 ## FEATURES:
 * Each feature corporates server request and might include local usage of the received state from the server (like reviews sort).